Debating whether to upgrade? Here are the telltale signs to help you decide if you're due an upgrade.

 Contact with any liquid might render your phone unusable and might cause malfunctioning buttons, microphone, or irreversible screen damage.
 In this case, we highly recommend upgrading to a new phone or buying a refurbished phone.

-When it's time to upgrade your phone, it's definitely crucial to find a balance between tech advancements, personal needs, and environmental responsibility.
+When it's time to upgrade your phone, we would advice on finding a balance between new features, what you actually need, and the impact on the environment.
 By making informed decisions and prioritising longevity over upgrades based on the latest products, you can ensure that you save money while also maximising the use of your device before deciding to recycle it.

 How often should I upgrade my phone?
-Most people upgrade their phones every 2 to 3 years, but the ideal timing depends on your needs.
+According to our most recycled phones report from 2025, people are currently keeping their phones for an average of 4.1 years.
+However, the best time for an upgrade really comes down to your specific needs.
 If your device no longer gets software updates, struggles with performance, or the battery doesn’t last like it used to, it may be time to upgrade.
-For average users, upgrading every 3 years strikes a good balance between staying current and getting the most out of your phone.
+For most users, upgrading every 3 years strikes a good balance between staying current and getting the most out of your phone.

 Can my current provider give me lower monthly costs?
 If you're looking for a new phone on a contract, the SIM plan and device cost will comprise your monthly payments.
 The easiest way to reduce these costs is to choose the most optimal SIM plan that will bring the monthly payments down, or you can haggle your next contract playing the "I've been your customer for ages" card.